 Big Cypress Bend Boardwalk

-We came from the town of Naples on Florida’s west coast.
-This mean our first stop along the route was Big Cypress Bend Boardwalk.
-This turned out to be the best stop of the day and we easily could have spent all day watching the wildlife here!
+We came from the town of Naples on Florida’s west coast and this was our first (and favourite) stop of the day.
+We easily could have spent all day watching the wildlife here!

 Smallest Post Office in North America